opentext-idol/discover-deploy/README.md

 > note: changes to the encryption state of a deployed system require manual deletion of the realm in Keycloak before running `deploy.py` with the new state.

-To resume a stopped LEMA system, or to apply changes made to configuration files, or to change which components are deployed: run the normal command to deploy, but without the `--init` argument:
+To resume a stopped Discover system, or to apply changes made to configuration files, or to change which components are deployed: run the normal command to deploy, but without the `--init` argument:

 ```
 python3 deploy.py auth entity filestore analysis audit dataset-locations api ui
 ```

-To stop and remove deployed LEMA services, run the Python `deploy.py` tool with no arguments:
+To stop and remove deployed Discover services, run the Python `deploy.py` tool with no arguments:

 ```
 python3 deploy.py